tasosalvas/spdiu/doc/usage.md

 # Installing the game

 `inv get.install` will get the latest version of [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) installed.
-- The executable will be inside the SPDIU `game` folder
+- The executable will be inside the SpdIU `game` folder
 - The package downloaded will be in the `packages` folder

 See the documentation on [Game installation configuration](./configuration.md#game-installation) for loading different SPD flavors.